 CMake 3.26.0 or higher is required.
 You are running version 3.25.1

-The cleanest solution is to install a newer version from backports:
+The cleanest solution is to install a newer version from the backports:

 echo "deb http://deb.debian.org/debian bookworm-backports main" | tee /etc/apt/sources.list.d/backports.list